-What is Agile Methodology?
+What is Agile methodology?

 If you’re a staunch advocate of Agile methodology or a strict traditionalist, you might be about ready to fire up Twitter and tweet angry things at me.
 But first, hear me out.
 Sometimes we’re so blinded by the bright, new, shiny thing that we forget traditional project management techniques are still very useful.

-Agile Project Management vs. Waterfall Approach
+Agile project management vs. Waterfall approach

-Agile methodologies focus on iterations in which planning, design, implementation and testing occur in short periods of time.
+Agile project management methodologies focus on iterations in which planning, design, implementation, and testing occur in short periods of time.
 Agile methodology allows planning to occur throughout the project lifecycle, thus allowing decisions to be reactive.
 In software development, bugs can be caught early and remediated before they grow to become bigger problems.
 The premise of this approach is to plan around the inevitable changes requested throughout as the product evolves.

 It’s not hard to see the differences in process between the two methodologies.